The Doc is in

 Off the mark

-2017 – Mohamed Salah scored on his reds bow as we were held to a 3-3 draw at Watford.
+2017 – Mohamed Salah scored on his reds bow as we were held to a 3-3 draw at Watford, Jürgen Klopp’s hundredth game in charge.
 We fell behind to a Stefano Okaka goal before Sadio Mané equalised.
 Abdoulaye Doucouré put the Hornets back in front, with Roberto Firmino equalising from the spot and Salah giving us the lead, which we held until a stoppage-time leveller from Miguel Britos.

 2012 - Raheem Sterling scored his first reds goal as we beat Sami Hyypiä’s Bayer 04 Leverkusen 3-1 in a friendly at Anfield.
 Lucas and Andy Carroll were also on target.